-Neighbors do Not Have a Right to Poison You.
+Neighbors Do Not Have the Legal Right to Poison You with Secondhand Smoke

 Chain-smoking abusers and their defenders believe you’re helpless – that you can’t protect yourself and loved ones from toxic secondhand smoke fumes that enter your home and/or saturate common area corridors.
 They’re wrong!